amaryadav11/all-about-security/OAuth2.0AndOpenIDConnect.md

 the authorization code comes back to the redirect uri over browser

 access token is a sensitive information that also lives on backend server and the resource is fetched using access token from back channel

+Steps to setup oAuth
+1. register with a Authorization server after registering app it will give clientid(identifies the xyz app) and client secret(sensitive other part of key that is used with auth code to get get access token) oAuthdebugger.com